-Enter a password for your account and click ‘Create Account’.
+Enter a password for your account and click “Create Account”. (keep your password in a safe place so you don’t forget it.)
 After that log in to your Bluehost account.

 After you log in to your account, Bluehost will offer some steps to help you install WordPress.
 Skip them all as you don’t need them.

-After you skip those steps, Bluehost will automatically install WordPress for you and you will be redirected to your Bluehost account.
+After you skip those steps, Bluehost will automatically install WordPress for you and you will be redirected to your Bluehost account homepage.

-Now that WordPress has been installed on your Bluehost account, if you visit your website, you will see a ‘Coming soon’ page.
+Now that WordPress has been installed on your Bluehost account, if you visit your website (type your domain name in a new browser tab), you will see a “Coming soon” page.

-To make your website go live, go to My sites⇒Manage Site⇒Settings, replace the temporary domain name with your actual domain name, and click ‘Save Updates’.
-Then, go back to your Bluehost account homepage and click ‘Launch My site’.
+To make your website go live, go to My sites⇒Manage Site⇒Settings.
+If you see a temporary domain there (a URL that looks like this: box5654.temp.domains), replace it with your actual domain name, and click “Save Updates”.
+Then, go back to your Bluehost account homepage and click “Launch My site”.

 After you launch your website, if you revisit it, you will see a pretty basic design (empty website), something like this: